What to Know Before You Buy Mott & Bow Apparel

 The material is nice and soft and also feels very durable.
 Both styles of shirts are made from 100% Combed Peruvian Cotton.
 The difference is that the Amity tee is slightly heavier, and you can definitely feel this when you take it out of the bag and compare it with the Driggs Crew.

 For summer months, keep in mind that if you sweat, go for darker colors like black.
-Sweat immediately shows in the lighter colors like the minty green - I learned that the hard way.
+Sweat immediately shows on lighter colors like the minty green - I learned that the hard way.

 One last plus is that each shirt has “tagless neck branding,” for itch-free wear.
 This means that the shirts don’t have annoying tags that stick out.
 There’s simply a branded imprint with the company name and the size, at the back of the neck on the inside.